Conservatorship

 A conservatorship may be necessary if an individual is unable to manage his or her property or business affairs.
 A conservator is appointed in cases where the incapacitated individual does not have any written estate planning documents and has not already signed a durable power of attorney.
 A durable power of attorney is an advance planning document that allows you to designate a person to manage your affairs in case you become incapacitated in the future.
 If no advance planning is done, then the conservatorship must be assigned by a court.

-Why Does A Conservator Need An Attorney?
+Why Does A Conservator Need An Attorney in Michigan?

-It is common for a conservator to seek help from an experienced attorney, especially right after being appointed by the court.
+It is common for a conservator to seek help from an experienced attorney i Michigan, especially right after being appointed by the court.
 It can be overwhelming to manage all of the duties and responsibilities of conservatorship.
 Our attorneys understand the commitment that is involved in this role and can support you for the long term so you can perform your duties to the best of your ability.

 Preparing Documents